-Today, even the thought of gladiators beating each other to death in an impressively huge arena full of enthusiastic audience would create unprecedented outrage among people.
-In fact, it would truly reflect the modern perception of much popular gladiator fights in ancient Rome.
-But regardless of the short life expectancy, being a gladiator was in many ways one of the most glamorous profession in ancient Rome.
-The gladiator battles would draw thousands of spectators, including the biggest of names in contemporary Roman society.
+Today, even the thought of gladiators beating each other to death in a huge arena full of enthusiastic onlookers would create unprecedented outrage, but to the ancient Romans this was a popular and common form of entertainment.
+However, despite the short life expectancy, being a gladiator was in many ways one of the most glamorous professions in ancient Rome.
+Gladiator battles would draw thousands of spectators, including the biggest names in contemporary Roman society.

-Tetraites was a popular gladiator in ancient Rome for his murmillones styled fights.
-He would go bare chested into battles wielding his sword, a shield and a helmet.
-Though his exact experience as an efficient and lethal gladiator could have used far more documentation, he remains largely known for his documented victory over Prudes.
-Two of them had made quite a name for themselves – both their names are depicted on glass vessels found in present day France, England, and Hungary.
+Tetraites was a popular gladiator in ancient Rome, famous for his murmillones-styled fights which involved entering the arena bare chested wielding a sword and shield and wearing a helmet.
+Though details of many of his fights remain largely undocumented, he is well known for his victory over Prudes.
+The two of them had made quite a name for themselves already – both their names are depicted on glass vessels found in present-day France, England, and Hungary.

-Most of the gladiators chose a certain type of fighting style and train hard to master the relevant skills.
-Hermes was not only well versed in most of those fighting styles, but also proficient in at least three different gladiators techniques – a knowledge that gave him a huge advantage over his opponents.
+Most gladiators chose a certain type of fighting style and trained hard to master the relevant skills.
+Hermes was well trained at using many different gladiator weapons and was not only versed in most fighting styles, but also proficient in at least three different gladiator techniques – a knowledge that gave him a huge advantage over his opponents.

 7. Priscus and Verus